erka/go-sdk/README.md

 ### Mocks

-Mocks are also available for testing purposes for all interfaces within the OpenFeature SDK.
+Mocks are also available for testing purposes for some public interfaces within the OpenFeature SDK.
 These are primarily intended for internal use for testing the SDK, but have been exported to ease the testing burden for any extensions or custom components (e.g. hooks & providers).
 These mocks are not include in builds by default.
 The build tag `testtools` must be used to have the mocks included in builds.

 <!-- x-hide-in-docs-start -->

 ## ⭐️ Support the project

 - Give this repo a ⭐️!